zoroqi/srid.ca/imported/US Election 2020.md

 This work-in-progress note is about an ongoing event.
 :::

 Presidential election between the incumbent [[Donald Trump]] and Joe Biden.
-See [The Epoch Times](https://www.theepochtimes.com/election-2020) for coverage of news with journalistic standards.
+As for [[Reputable sources]] covering election news, I recommend [The Epoch Times](https://www.theepochtimes.com/election-2020).

 ## Informative links